kentseamons/byu-cs324-w2024/10-lab-proxy-threadpool/README.md

    the following:
    - Read from the socket into a buffer until the entire HTTP request has been received.
 Again, there is no request body in this lab, so this is basically just the end of headers.
+The size of the request will not exceed 1024 bytes.
    - Print out the HTTP request using `print_bytes()`.
 This will allow you to see the entire request.
    - Add a null-terminator to the HTTP request, and pass it to the